n8n-io/n8n-docs/docs/security/datensicherung.md

 ### Server Communication
-All communication is done via HTTPS, every non https request is redirected to https.
+All communication is done via https, every non https request is redirected to https.